misteio/Neo4jBundle/README.md

 ```

 ## Command for populate
 After configuration of your entities, you maybe want make them available on Neo4j.
-You have to use `php app/console misteio:neo4j:populate`.
-Differents options are available :
+You have to use `php app/console misteio:neo4j:populate` for Symfony 2 or `php bin/console misteio:neo4j:populate` for Symfony 3.
+Differents options are availables :

 * --limit=int : Limit of your collection
 * --offset=int : Offset of your collection